Introduction to Operating Systems

 Assignments will be machine graded, and your grade will be based on how your code works, not based on how much code you wrote or how long you worked on it.
 You should start early on assignments, work incrementally, and test thoroughly in order to avoid painful surprises.

 I use an autograder to grade your assignments and to give you feedback.
 Every day at noon, the autograder will download all new submissions, grade them, and email the results to you.
 This offers a distinct advantage to students who start early and submit early.
 If you don't get an email by 1pm (if there are a lot of submissions, the autograder can take a while to run) you should try the following, in order: 1) check your SPAM folder; 2) make sure that you really did submit new code; 3) make sure that the code you submitted wasn't the same as your previous submissions (the autograder only grades new code); 4) contact the TA; 5) contact me.
 If you get a response from the autograder that you don't understand, you can ask on Piazza or bring it to office hours.
 Occasionally, this means that your code crashed in a way that I wasn't expecting and don't have a nice error message for, yet.

 I will occasionally give short “pop quizzes” at the beginning of class (probably at least once a week).
 These quizzes will not be announced in advance.
 If you are late, you may miss the quiz (I won't repeat instructions) or not have enough time to complete it.

 If you miss a quiz, your grade will be zero (0).
 Normally, I don't do make-up quizzes.
-I will drop the lowest three quizzes to account for when people are just having an off day and for unavoidable absences or power outages.
-(Contact me for medical emergencies, where this is not sufficient).
+Instead, I will drop the lowest three quizzes to account for unavoidable absences, infrastructure failures, or off days.
+(Contact me for medical emergencies where this is not sufficient).

 There will be one midterm exam given around mid-semester